sebescudie/Webinars.UsingNugets/README.md

 - Mention the fact that nodes must always return a Spread.

 ### Events
 _There are many ways in C# to express the concept of events.
 In VL, the prefered paradigm is Observables.
-If a plugin uses the [.NET Core Event Pattern](https://docs.microsoft.com/en-us/dotnet/csharp/modern-events), VL automatically converts it to an Observable.
+If a library uses the [.NET Core Event Pattern](https://docs.microsoft.com/en-us/dotnet/csharp/modern-events), VL automatically converts it to an Observable.
 There are other cases though where we'll need to adapt the nodes so we can cosume them._

 #### Hands on : OpenWeatherMap.Standard
 - We want to retrieve some real-time weather data from a specific city.
 After digging, we find the [OpenWeather.Standard](https://www.nuget.org/packages/OpenWeatherMap.Standard/) nuget that allows us to easily use the Open Weather API.